Trump set to make billions as stock deal closes - ExBulletin

 It claims about 8.9 million registrations, and in regulatory filings, Trump Media warns potential investors that it doesn't track metrics like growth or user engagement that might give them insight into its operations .
 And he says he has little intention of doing so.

-Outside of the firm's estimates, Truth Social received approximately five million visits in February.
+Outside companies estimate that Truth Social received about five million visits in February.
 For comparison, Elon Musk's X, formerly Twitter, and recently valued by an investor at around $14 billion, received more than 100 million hits.

-Analysts said Digital World was a prime example of a “meme stock,” in which the stock price is divorced from a company's fundamentals — and is almost destined to fall, eventually.
+Analysts said Digital World was a prime example of a “meme stock,” in which the stock price is divorced from a company's fundamentals and is almost destined to eventually fall.

 “With Trump Media, I expect it to collapse, but whether that happens in a week or in two years and how quickly…those things are really hard to predict,” Jay Ritter said, professor of finance at the University of Florida. which follows the public announcements.